-Ask students to listen to a pre-selected excerpt.
-Then, instruct them to eliminate all incorrect answers to the multiple-choice questions about it and provide a detailed justification for why those answers are wrong.
+Ask students to listen to an excerpt you will have pre-selected.
+Then, ask them to eliminate all wrong answers to the MC questions about it and justify in detail why those answers are wrong.

 Skill/focus: Predicting vocabulary/reactivating background knowledge